East Carolina 24, Middle Tennessee 17

 Logan Kilgore passed for 245 yards and a touchdown but was intercepted twice, including with 5:16 left to set up the Pirates’ game-ending drive.
 Jeremiah Bryson added a rushing touchdown for Middle Tennessee (3-3, 1-1).

 Cooper and Bryson traded 1-yard touchdown runs in the first quarter before Carden’s 1-yard rush in the second gave East Carolina a 14-10 lead at the half.
-A 25-yard field goal by Warren Harvey early in the third made it a 17-10 gap.
+A field goal early in the third made it a 17-10 gap.

 Kilgore drew the Blue Raiders even with an 80-yard drive later in the third, hitting Tavarres Jefferson with a 26-yard touchdown.
-Lance Ray returned the ensuing kickoff 51 yards into Middle Tennessee territory, and Carden needed only four plays to find Hardy for the go-ahead 21-yard touchdown early in the final quarter.
+Lance Ray returned the ensuing kickoff 51 yards into Middle Tennessee territory, and Carden needed only four plays to find Hardy for the go-ahead 21-yard touchdown.